pktgen/fgen/docs/guides/sample_app_ug/l3_forward_graph.rst

 L3 Forwarding Graph Sample Application
 ======================================

-The L3 Forwarding Graph application is an example using the CNDP graph framework.
+The L3 Forwarding Graph application is an example using the FGEN graph framework.
 The application performs layer 3 forwarding using nodes written for the graph framework.

 Overview